dortania/OpenCore-Install-Guide/AMD/AMD-USB-map.md

 Inside the `AppleUSBHostPlatformProperties.kext` you'll find the USB map for most SMBIOS, this mean that that machine's USB map is forced onto your system.

-Well to kick out these ports, we gotta make a plugin kext.
+Well to kick out these bad maps, we gotta make a plugin kext.
 For us that's the [AMD-USB-Map.kext](https://github.com/khronokernel/Opencore-Vanilla-Desktop-Guide/tree/master/extra-files/AMD-USB-Map.kext.zip)

 Now right click and press `Show Package Contents`, then navigate to `Contents/Info.plist`